 The mobility consortium coordinator may organise activities themselves (same as any organisation with an individual accreditation), and in addition they can provide mobility opportunities to other member organisations in their consortium.
 An Erasmus accreditation is not required for consortium members.

 Applicants for mobility consortium coordinators will be required to describe the purpose and planned composition of their consortium in the application.
 All planned consortium member organisations must be from the same EU member state or a third country associated to the Programme as the mobility consortium coordinator.
 However, an exact list of consortium members is not required at this stage.
-For more details, please consult eligibility criteria for accredited mobility projects in the relevant field.

 Applicants must have sufficient operational and professional capacity to implement the proposed Erasmus Plan, including at least two years of relevant experience in the field of the application and, in case of mobility consortium coordinator, appropriate capacity to coordinate the consortium.

-Applicants must submit a signed declaration on their honour, certifying that they are not in any of the situations referred to in the exclusion criteria listed in Part C of this Guide, that the submitted Erasmus Plan contains original content authored by the applicant organisation, and that no other organisations or external individuals have been paid for drafting the application.
+Applicants must submit a signed declaration on their honour, certifying that they are not in any of the situations referred to in the exclusion criteria listed in Part C of this Guide, that the submitted Erasmus Plan contains original content authored by the applicant, and that no other organisations or external individuals have been paid for drafting the application.

 At the same time, the applicants are allowed and encouraged to seek policy advice from relevant education authorities and experts, or to exchange good practices with organisations similar to theirs that have more experience in Erasmus+.
 Applicants for a mobility consortium coordinator may consult potential consortium members when drafting their application.
 Applicants can support their application with strategic documents relevant for their Erasmus Plan, such as an internationalisation strategy or a strategy developed by their supervising or coordinating bodies.

-Applications will be evaluated separately for school education, vocational education and training, and adult education.
+Applications will be evaluated separately for vocational education and training, school education and adult education.
 Quality of the applications will be assessed by assigning points out of a total of 100, based on the below criteria and weightings.

 To be considered for award, applications must pass the following thresholds: